 Travel Inspiration is not hard to come by.
 But only real experiences are worth the listen.
 I hope these tales of finding authentic happiness will inspire traveling to places unknown.

 People often ask me how I afford to travel so much.

 Truth is, I am just your average early-20-something y/o trying to find her way through this mess of a world.
 I don’t come from a rich family, I don’t have a second more than you do.
 The only difference I may have is that I am dictated by my curiosity.
 My priority lies with this need to understand the unknown, to explore the world at large, to interact with people so different yet so similar to myself.
-I always thought I was one of the few who undergoes this undying need to constantly test their own boundaries, who suffers from this itchy feet syndrome, whose bits and pieces are scattered across high mountains low seas.
+I always thought I was one of the few who experiences this constant need to test their boundaries, who suffers from this itchy feet syndrome, whose bits and pieces are scattered across high mountains low seas.

 But there are many more who share the same, cheesy sentiment for different reasons.
 Journeys like these are ones that have inspired me to hop on a night bus or a morning train.
 I hope they inspire you to do the same.